billyhunterafbi-ux/SPCQ-agent-based-model/README.md

   Main R script implementing the SPC-Q model, Monte Carlo simulations, and analysis pipeline.

 - `SPCQ_generate_figures_MC.R`
-  R script to reproduce the figures shown in the manuscript from model output files.
-This script does **not** run simulations and assumes that model outputs have already been generated.
+  R script to reproduce Figures 1–4 shown in the manuscript from model output files.
+This script does **not** run simulations, except for the parameterised robustness analysis (Figure 4).

 - `Microbiome_alpha_beta_summary_MC.csv`
   Output summary file containing mean and variability metrics for microbiome structure across emergent behavioural strategies.